 In addition, regular flossing increases the health of your gums.
 Gums that are ignored or mistreated are more likely to develop disease or even loosen causing teeth to actually fall out of the mouth (yikes!).

 And if those gums happen to bleed, floss on!
-Bleeding gums can actually help improve overall mouth health, allowing your gums to repair themselves and grow stronger, sturdier cells in its place.
+Bleeding gums can actually help improve overall mouth health, allowing your gums to repair themselves and grow stronger, sturdier cells in their place.

 If you’re concerned about the logistics of flossing your teeth (we can’t help you with the moves of the ever-popular dance!), ask the dental assistant for help.
-They can show you the best practices for reaching deep between your teeth and how to floss as effectively as possible.
+Your family dentistry experts can show you the best practices for reaching deep between your teeth and how to floss as effectively as possible.
 While it might sound pretty straightforward, everyone’s mouth is different and the way in which you reach the teeth and gum sections can vary, especially after dental additions or procedures.

 Are you ready to add flossing to your daily dental routine?
 It’s a simple way to create healthier, happier gums going forward.
 As well as ensuring a healthier mouth overall.